hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 3. Execution:-
    Modifiers can be executed before and/or after the function body.
-The underscore (_) symbol is used inside a modifier to indicate where the function body should be executed.
+The underscore (_) symbol is used inside a modifier to indicate where the function body should be executed.<br>
    Example-
    ```
    modifier noReentrancy() {